Biohacking Sleep: How to Improve Sleep Quality in 10 Steps

 Regular physical activity is linked to more restorative sleep and a healthier sleep cycle.

-Exercise helps to regulate mood and decompress the mind, reducing stress and anxiety, which can interfere with sleep.
+Exercise helps regulate mood and decompress the mind, reducing stress and anxiety, which can interfere with sleep.

 However, timing is key; engaging in vigorous exercise too close to bedtime can have a stimulating effect and should be avoided.
 (12)